Briefs on Appeal

 The appellant must file a brief in support of the

 court, may file a brief, but is not required to do so.
-If the
+Appellee's

-appellee files a brief, the appellant may file a reply a brief, a shorter
+If appellee files a brief, appellant may file a reply brief, a shorter

 order from which you have appealed.
 You should not include other

-documents or materials; the judges only want to see the order appealed
+documents or materials; the Local Rules only permit the order appealed

-in the appendix.
+to be included in the appendix.
+Local Rule 16(A)(11).
 You also cannot add new evidence in the appendix

 to the brief.
 The court of appeals can only consider evidence that